 The Report and Account of the Ministry of Development of 1911, printed in Caracas by the Guttenberg Company, was the key reference to unveil all this mystery.
 Let’s see what happened.

-Everything begins on November 23, 1910, the document numbered 311, when the Executive authorized a new series of stamps “to make an emission with the necessary modifications that avoid in the future the defrauding of the rent with the laundering of the species”.
+It all began on November 23, 1910, in document number 311, when the executive authorized a new series of stamps “to make an issue with the necessary modifications to avoid in the future the defrauding of the revenue with the laundering of the specie”.
 Stamp laundering fraud, by this date, was more than ten years old (late 1898).
 Obviously it was not easy for them to fight it.

 Another reason given in the decree is that postage stamps of different types were about to run out.